Netherlands flag Netherlands: Business Environment

 Reduced Tax Rate

-Exports of goods, intra-Community supplies of goods, and supplies to ships and aircraft used for international transportation are zero-rated.
+Exports of goods, intra-Community supplies of goods, supplies of solar panels for installation on or near residential properties, and supplies to ships and aircraft used for international transportation are zero-rated.

 Other Consumption Taxes

-Liquor tax, tobacco tax, gasoline tax, aviation fuel tax, liquefied petroleum gas tax, petroleum tax, motor vehicle tax and other taxes are levied as excise duty on the end price to consumers.
+Other taxes include: liquor tax, tobacco tax, gasoline tax, aviation fuel tax, liquefied petroleum gas tax, petroleum tax, motor vehicle tax and other taxes levied as excise duty on the end price to consumers.
 If the goods are used solely as raw materials, no excise tax applies.
 Taxes on exported goods typically qualify for a refund.

 Return to top